hjstoff/CMake-basic-cfg/README.txt

 README.txt

-This repository contains the basic setup for a CMake C/C++ project on a GNU/Linux platform, using the gcc / g++ compilers
+This repository contains the basic setup for a CMake C/C++ project on a GNU/Linux platform, using the gcc / g++ compilers.
+Building a "release" and a "debug" version is configured.

+The script "build+config.sh" is the simplest way to (re-)build the release and debug versions.

+Doxyfile is a Doxygen configuration file configured for generating manual pages documentations from inline comments in source files.

 To use CMakeLists.txt.template:
 - Define a real project name (instead of myproject), and possibly adjust also